 Individual or shared?

-- If you take out one policy in both your names, any claim that your roommate makes will affect your loss history.
+If you take out one policy in both of your names, any claim that your roommate makes will affect your loss history.
 Let’s say she takes her dog out for a walk and it bites someone.
 This can result in a huge liability suit.
 The effect of this claim could cause a problem for you once you’re no longer sharing and are looking to get a policy on your own.
 Depending on the number of claims your roommate made, and the dollar amount of those claims, you could face a higher premium going forward, even though you’ve never had a loss yourself.
-Even worse, you could be denied insurance, if the loss history is bad enough.
+Even worse, you could be denied insurance if the loss history is bad enough.

 If you have to put in a claim yourself, the payment will be made out to both of you.
 That means you’re going to need your roommate’s signature before you can cash a claims cheque for your lost camera.
 And if some of your property is damaged, as well as some of your roommate’s, you’ll need to know how much each of you will receive out of the claims settlement.
 Difficult enough if the two of you are still on friendly terms, but what if things have cooled between you?
 Or worse, your roommate has moved out?

 If your roommate moves out, whether he wanted to, or you asked him to because you couldn’t stand living in the same place for another minute, you will have to track him down to get a signature allowing the insurance company to take his name off of the policy.
 Otherwise, any future claims would still be payable to both of you.
 You may not even be able to cancel the policy without getting your old roommate’s signature.

 Then calculate the percentage you should each pay towards the insurance premium.
 You’ll then need to decide if you’re going to pay it all up front, or if you want to go on monthly payments.
 If one tenant moves out, that could leave you holding the bag and paying the full premium yourself.
 Or worse, you may have to refund his prorated share of the insurance.
 Be sure to cover this in your roommate agreement.

-- If there are more than 2 or 3 of you sharing a place, it’s highly unlikely that any insurance company will want to issue a policy in that many names.
+If there are more than 2 or 3 of you sharing a place, it’s highly unlikely that any insurance company will want to issue a policy in that many names.
 You may each have to take out your own policies whether you like it or not.
 And many insurance companies are not comfortable taking on this type of risk even if you do want to purchase individual policies.